igb-logo egr-logo

 Buy more tickets

 Another way to increase your chances of winning is to buy more tickets than everyone else but not only can it be very expensive to buy the maximum tickets for every game, although you can usually see how many other players have bought tickets for the game you can’t see how many tickets they bought.
 A less costly alternative is to do it the other way round and ensure that other players aren’t able to buy more tickets than you.
 To follow this strategy, seek out bingo games where everyone has the same number of tickets – or even just one ticket each – and therefore has an equal chance of winning.
-There’s certainly no shortage of single ticket bingo games on the UK market, but almost all of them are to be found at Virtue Fusion bingo sites or Tombola and there are none at Dragonfish or Pragmatic Play.
+There’s certainly no shortage of single ticket bingo games on the UK market, but almost all of them are to be found at Virtue Fusion bingo sites or Tombola and there are none at all at Dragonfish or Pragmatic Play.

 Try BOB, HexaBingo or Spirit Twister Bingo